-- 1. Authorization of 12 months may be granted for members who have previously received Otezla or a biologic indicated for the treatment of moderate to severe plaque psoriasis. - 2.
-Authorization of 12 months may be granted for treatment of moderate to severe plaque psoriasis in members when any of the following criteria is met: - i.
-Crucial body areas (e.g., hands, feet, face, neck, scalp, genitals/groin, intertriginous areas) are affected. - ii.
-At least 10% of the body surface area (BSA) is affected - iii.
+- 1. Authorization of 12 months may be granted for members 4 years of age or older who have previously a biologic or targeted synthetic drug (e.g., Sotyktu, Otezla) indicated for the treatment of moderate to severe plaque psoriasis. - 2.
+Authorization of 12 months may be granted for treatment of moderate to severe plaque psoriasis in members 4 years of age or older when any of the following criteria is met: - Crucial body areas (e.g., hands, feet, face, neck, scalp, genitals/groin, intertriginous areas) are affected. - ii.
+At least 10% of the body surface area (BSA) is affected. - iii.
 At least 3% of body surface area (BSA) is affected and the member meets any of the following criteria: - a.
 Member has had an inadequate response or intolerance to either phototherapy (e.g., UVB, PUVA) or pharmacologic treatment with methotrexate, cyclosporine, or acitretin. - b.
-Member has a clinical reason to avoid pharmacologic treatment with methotrexate, cyclosporine, and acitretin (see Appendix B).
+Member has a clinical reason to avoid pharmacologic treatment with methotrexate, cyclosporine, and acitretin (see Appendix C).